bb4/bb4-website/README.md

 3. Building
   - run "gradle" at the root.
 This will compile all subprojects and run all tests.
   - try running gradle --gui (suffix & if running with cygwin or *nix) to see a list of all tasks in a nice UI.
+4. Deploying
-  - If you want to deploy to a local webserver, you can set
+  - If you want to deploy to a local apache web-server, you can set the following in webdeployment/gradle.properties
       - codebase=localhost/dist, and
       - distributionDir=<apache install location>/Apache2.2/htdocs
-4. Deploying
+      - after deployement access at http://localhost/dist/applet_index_en.html
+  - If you want to deploy to pythons simple webserver, you navigate to webdeployment under applets project, then enter
+      - python -m http.server 1337
+      - after deployment accesss at http://localhost:1337/dist/applet_index_en.html
   - You must sign all jars that are deployed or applets/webstart will complain.
     This step requires having a keystore with a certificate.
   - First setup a keystore using something like this<br>